-Long-term study identifies early predictors of sedentary behavior in childrenJune 20th, 2012 in Health /
+Long-term study identifies early predictors of sedentary behavior in childrenJune 20, 2012 in Medicine & Health / Health

 In work published in the open access journal PLoS ONE today, more than 500 8 to 10-year-olds wore activity monitors providing Newcastle University and University of Strathclyde researchers with a very accurate picture of how little time children spent being physically active.

 They were monitored for a range of actions from moving around, climbing stairs to running, playing games and skipping.

 - Children spent only 4% of awake time in moderate to vigorous intensity physical activity, this is about 20 minutes per day while the recommended amount for health is 60 minutes per day.

 - At age 8, girls were already less active than boys - something known to occur at secondary school - but this study has shown that the difference in physical activity between boys and girls starts much earlier on.

 - Older fathers tended to have less active children.

 - Children who took part in sports clubs outside of school were significantly more active than those who did not.

 - Parents who restricted access to television were shown to have children who were less active.